 Do Longer Twitter Threads On X Generate More Engagement?

 Ultimately, it depends on the content quality and how well it resonates with your audience.
+You can check your X analytics to see what works best for you and your audience.
+I’ve been finding some of replies generating the most impressions.

 However by crafting compelling, concise messages tailored to your followers’ interests can increase engagement on your posts on X.